 Accessibility & Special Requests

 The YAA makes every effort to ensure that reunions are accessible to all alumni and guests.
 Special transportation and limited ADA accommodations are available.
 If you have physical limitations, special medical needs, or requests concerning meals, please contact us at firstname.lastname@example.org or 203-432-2110 so that we can help with your arrangements.
-Discussions must take place before the special requests deadline of Thursday, May 5 (May 26-29), May 12 (June 2-5), or May 17 (June 9-12).
+Discussions must take place before the special requests deadline of May 4 (1st weekend) or May 11 (2nd weekend).

-There are a limited number of ADA-compliant suites.
-Some may be located in a suite shared with other attendees, or in a college other than the one serving as your reunion headquarters.
-If you need an accessible room, please do not hesitate to email firstname.lastname@example.org or call 203-432-2110 for assistance.
-The deadline to make a special request for an accessible room is Thursday, May 5 (May 26-29), May 12 (June 2-5), or May 17 (June 9-12).
+There are a limited number of ADA-compliant suites on campus.
+Some may be located in a suite shared with other attendees, or in a college other than the one serving as your reunion location.
+If you need an accessible room, please contact Yale Conferences and Events.
+Accessible housing must be requested prior to the special requests deadline (May 4/1st weekend, May 11/2nd weekend).

 Neither students nor staff may assist in this way for liability reasons.
 Please email email@example.com or call 203-432-2110 to discuss your needs and options for outside healthcare vendors.

 Yes.
 In compliance with the Americans with Disabilities Act and other applicable state and federal laws, Yale allows visitors to bring service animals to campus.
 Service animals are allowed to go anywhere you do, whether it’s under the tent, into a classroom, or into your campus housing.
-Please indicate that you wish to bring a service animal in the registration housing section.
-A service animal must wear a leash, harness, cape, or other marker that identifies it as a Service Animal, at all times, when on campus.
+Please indicate that you wish to bring a service animal when registering for the reunion and when reserving campus housing if relevant.
+A service animal must wear a leash, harness, cape, or other marker that identifies it as a service animal at all times when on campus.

-Emotional support animals are not permitted on campus, other than in on-campus housing rooms/suites which does require prior approval from the Student Accessibility Services office.
+Emotional support animals are permitted but must stay in your campus housing at all times.
+They are not permitted with you anywhere else on campus.
 For more information, visit the Service Animals and Emotional Support Animals policy page.

-The interactive campus map lets you zoom in on campus buildings and access information about their accessibility should you wish to visit them for a class program or YAA lecture/tour.
+The interactive campus map lets you zoom in on campus buildings and access information about their accessibility should you wish to visit them for a class program or YAA lecture or tour.
 The map also indicates the location of gender-neutral bathrooms.

 Yes.
 Yale Hospitality makes every effort to accommodate special requests for meals served on campus during reunions.
 Please email us at email@example.com and we will connect you with Yale Hospitality who will work with you directly.
 This includes dietary needs and food allergies.

-Kosher meals (Shabbat dinner, Saturday lunch) are offered through Slifka Center and are included in your reunion fee; email firstname.lastname@example.org to register in advance.
-Location for Shabbat meals will be confirmed by Slifka Center in the coming weeks.
+Kosher meals (Shabbat dinner, Saturday lunch) may be offered through Slifka Center and are included in your reunion fee; details on how to reserve meals and the location will be confirmed by Slifka Center in the coming weeks.

 All reunion meals include vegan/vegetarian options (no special request required).
-Pre-packaged and reheated kosher meals can also be delivered to any meal served with your class; these can be ordered as part of your online registration using the field for special meal requests.
-The deadline is Thursday, May 5 (May 26-29), May 12 (June 2-5), or May 17 (June 9-12).
+Pre-packaged and reheated kosher meals can also be delivered to any meal served with your class; these can be ordered via the reunion registration form prior to the special request deadline.

 Contact the YAA